 One key technical hurdle we had to overcome, in order to carry out the Dolgopyat cancellation argument from \cite{Li04, BaL} in the dispersive billiard setting, is the construction in Section~\ref{Lipschitz} of a suitable {\it approximate (fake) unstable foliation for the billiard}, see Theorem \ref{thm:foliation} for a detailed description of its properties.
 This (a posteriori very natural) delicate construction is one of the main novelties of the present work (see also Remark ~ \ref{rem:foliation} below).
 Along the way we discovered that using in addition the analogous fake stable foliation allows a much more systematic writing of the Dolgopyat cancellation argument (Section ~\ref{dodo}).
 Note also that we replace the $\cC^{1+\ho}$ estimates on the holonomies used in \cite{BaL} by ``four-point conditions'' (see condition (vii) and Lemma~ \ref{lem:holder jac} in Section ~\ref{Lipschitz}) which allow one to control the $\cC^{1+\ho}$ norm of differences of holonomies (\eqref{eq:amazing}).

-We emphasize that the only non-intrinsic choice in our definition of the Banach spaces is the homogeneity layer decay rate $\chi=2$ (Definition~\ref{def:defhom}).
-Letting $\chi>1$ tend to $1$ could slightly improve our estimates, as we explain in Remark~\ref{opt}.